Computing and Information Technology

 In the process of choosing a service provider that will maintain or regularly access covered information, the selection and retention processes shall ensure the ability of the service provider to implement and maintain appropriate safeguards for covered information.
 Contracts with service providers may include the following provisions:

-An agreement that any violation of the contract's confidentiality conditions may constitute a material breach of the contract and entitles K-State to terminate the contract without penalty; and
+- An agreement that any violation of the contract's confidentiality conditions may constitute a material breach of the contract and entitles K-State to terminate the contract without penalty.

 Program Evaluation and Adjustment